usb4java/usb4java/README.txt

 variable and you must have the libusb development files installed.
 On Debian systems this can be done with "apt-get install libusb-dev".

-The compile and install the wrapper library you simply do this:
+To compile and install the wrapper library you simply do this:

   $ ./configure
   $ make